 The list of vicars appears in full in the West porch of the present building.

-During the years 1503 – 6 the church had been rebuilt in the ‘Perpendicular’ style.
+During the years 1503-1506 the church was been rebuilt in the “Perpendicular “style.
+It seems reasonable to believe that the first edifice was not entirely demolished, and that the Chancel and the two side chapels were retained.
+The Nave and Tower were pulled down and a larger Chancel and two transepts were added.
+A tower was added or the previous one enlarged.
+The building was consecrated by John Hatton in 1503.
+He was appointed Auxiliary Bishop of London and Titular Bishop of Negroponte in 1502.
 The Parish Church had at least two chantry chapels possibly at some distance from the church.
-Masses would have been said here for the dead, before the reformation.
-We believe one such chapel to have existed at Bay Hall in Birkby, Huddersfield.
+Masses would have been said here for the dead, before the Reformation.
+It is believed one such chapel existed at Bay Hall in Birkby, Huddersfield.

 A walk around the Church